MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/united-health-care.md

 ## Trivia Casino

-Building a fully accessible triva game is a tad bit easier.
+Building a fully accessible trivia game is a tad bit easier.
 We were still using custom audio cues for aesthetic reasons but the main accessibility challenge here was that the original version was timed.

-A timed game makes it challenging for folks who might have congitive disabilities to play the game to their full enjoyment.
+A timed game makes it challenging for folks who might have cognitive disabilities to play the game to their full enjoyment.
 After some conversations it was decided that while a "timed" version might be more challenging, it didn't actually add anything to the game.

 <div class='device-collection'>
   <div class='phone-container'>